 Materials include brass, woodwinds, and plastic.
 Brass trumpets are usually made out of nickel silver, copper, or bronze.
 Woodwinds are made out of maple, mahogany, or ebony.
 Plastic trumpets are usually made of polycarbonate.

-We’ve researched the second hand market for the price ranges of some of the most popular trumpet models, especially for beginner and intermediate level players.
+We’ve researched the second hand market for the price ranges of some of the most famous trumpet models, especially for beginner and intermediate level players.

 - Age – How old it is?